gastrovec/reproducipy/README.md

 our example, that means that in one run, `color` is `"red"` and `taste` is `"sweet"`, in the second one it's `"red"` and `"sour"`, and so on.
 `slurm.multi()` abstracts the plumbing of job arrays away from the user.

+### Slurm ❤️ click

+An alternative interface to the slurm integration is using `click`:

+    import click
+    from reproduci import slurm

+    @slurm.command(time=5, partition="my_partition")
+    @click.option("--color", type=slurm.Choice(["red", "green"]))
+    @click.option("--taste", type=slurm.Choice(["sweet", "sour", "salty"]))
+    @click.option("--frobnication")
+    def cli(color, taste, frobnication):
+        ...

+TL;DR: Use `slurm.command()` instead of `click.command()`, and use options of the type `slurm.Choice` to parametrize over them.
+Options and arguments that aren't of the type `slurm.Choice` are left alone and given to the scheduled jobs.
+Note that fancy callback logic can break all of this, don't use that kind of thing here.

+The way you'd schedule this is by calling the script and passing in any *non-slurmed* options and arguments.
+Leave the slurmed options alone; don't pass any values for them (we take care of that).